Into the Blue 2: The Reef: Plot

-In Honolulu, Hawaii, a man dumps large containers into the ocean and then goes to meet with a few men in suits expecting to get paid.
+In Honolulu, Hawaii, a man dumps containers into the ocean and then goes to meet with men in suits expecting to get paid.
 But because he dumped the containers and altered the schedule of those container shipments to the customer, he is killed.

-We are then taken underwater in the blue ocean as Sebastian (Chris Carmack) and his girlfriend Dani (Laura Vandervoort) are dive surfing with a model.
-We learn that the group own a snorkeling business that rents out equipment for clients.
+Menwhile, a couple, Sebastian and Dani, is dive surfing with a model.
+The group own a snorkeling business that rents out equipment.
 Sebastian does not want to do this line of work forever.

-For Sebastian, there are countless treasures in the ocean that he has been in search of for a long time but one that he has been searching for four years is the Spanish ship San Cristobal, which sank somewhere near the North Reef and is rumored to have sunk in the ocean with a large treasure.

-Sebastian believes that if he finds this treasure, this will give him and his girlfriend the opportunity to live a better life.

-Sebastian hangs out with his friend and employee Mace (Michael Graziadei) and his girlfriend Kimi (Mircea Monroe), Dani's best friend, who are a couple that have a difficult relationship because Mace tends to get involved with other women.
-While Mace and Kimi have a crazy relationship, Sebastian and Dani are very much in love.

-While at work, they are visited by Carlton (David Anders) and Azra (Marsha Thomason), a couple who wants to hire them for diving in the North Reef for a week because they are looking for the San Cristobal.
+Sebastian hangs out with his friend and employee Mace and his girlfriend Kimi, Dani's best friend, who have a difficult relationship because Mace tends to get involved with other women.
+While at work, they are visited by Carlton and Azra, a couple who wants to hire them for diving in the North Reef for a week because they are looking for the Spanish ship San Cristobal, which sank somewhere near the North Reef and is rumored to contain a treasure.

-Of course, Sebastian has been trying for several years to find it but Carlton happens to have a map which may lead them to the treasure.
-So, both Sebastian and Dani agree to help the couple.
+Sebastian has been trying for years to find it but Carlton happens to have a map which may lead to the treasure.
+Sebastian and Dani agree to help the couple.
 The four go on various diving expeditions to find the treasure.

-We then get to see some of the beach life as all six individuals enjoy the beach.
-Dani, Kimi, Sebastian, and Mace get involved in separate beach volleyball competitions.
-Sebastian and Mace go against their main diving competitors, Avery (Rand Holdren), who dates a girl named Kelsey (Audrina Patridge), who loves to lecture him when he gets into trouble by messing around with women.

-While at a club, another customer hits on the women and grabs the arm of Azra, who quickly puts him in a headlock.
-This raises the first red flag for Dani, who becomes suspicious.
+Dani, Kimi, Sebastian, and Mace eventually get involved in separate beach volleyball competitions.
+Sebastian and Mace go against their main diving competitors, Avery, who dates a girl named Kelsey.
+While at a club, another customer hits on the women and grabs the arm of Azra, who puts him in a headlock.